Young woman with Down syndrome spreads joy with handmade greeting cards

 Click here for updates on this story

-TAYLOR, Michigan (WXMI) — Twenty-eight-year-old Alyssa Patrias has been making her own greeting cards and handing them out to complete strangers since 2020.
+TAYLOR, Michigan (WXYZ) — Twenty-eight-year-old Alyssa Patrias has been making her own greeting cards and handing them out to complete strangers since 2020.

 Her mother, Sue Cameron, said it started as something to keep her and her daughter, who has Down ayndrome, busy during the pandemic.